aya-prover/locally-nameless-aya-draft/.github/README.md

 ## Already finished, internal
 * _Better modularity_: decomposed `base` into `syntax`, `producer`, and `base`
 * _Better concrete syntax tree_, decompose source info from `Expr`
-* _Only do weak-head normalization in type checking_, implement the full normalizer uses WHNF normalizer, instead of having a normalizer that is parametrized by how much you want to normalize
+* _Only do weak-head normalization in type checking_, implement the full normalizer based on top of it instead of having a single normalizer parametrized by how much you want to normalize
-* Instead of using inheritance, we (actually Hoshino) use a design pattern to imitate type classes to organize type checking monad
+* Instead of using inheritance, we (actually @HoshinoTented) use a design pattern to imitate type classes to organize type checking monad
 * Less test-only APIs in the type checker since we're more confident now
 * Redesign the testing infrastructure, group the failing cases for a similar reason together
 * Get rid of trace builders and "codifiers" because the developers never used them anyway except me for a few times